M901 Applied Business Project

 Organizations that have an innovative culture lend themselves to improved performance within competitive environments.
 However this innovative culture can be hard to define and create but case studies of successful organizations give indicators towards developing such a culture.
 Research suggests that a key determinant of creating and sustaining an innovative culture is by empowering creativity and innovation throughout the organization at every level, as opposed to restricting and monopolizing it within a few hands or departments.
 This course sets out to capture much of what we have learned about creating and managing innovation within organizations.

-M921 Managing Service Operations in the Evolving Business Environment
+M921 Managing Service Operations

 The aim of this core course is to understand and apply the practices of management in complex, rapidly changing global organizations.
 This course seeks to develop an understanding of the larger context in which businesses and particularly service organizations operate.
 The course covers the areas of political, social, legal, economic, technology, and environmental contexts accordingly.
 In addition, this course will develop an understanding of the new management paradigm that creates shared visions, employee empowerment and cross-functional, self-managed teams within hospitality and related service industries.